 After a leisurely amble around the really attractive streets we stop for brunch at Café Dryopsis.
 The old man from the café told us that the cave wasn’t open at this time of year as it was still low season.
 Oh what a disappointment.
 However, it has definitely been worth the taxi fare over to Dryopida just to suck up the charm factor of the village.

 We ordered a Greek salad and a ‘special’ omelette with tea.
-As we tucked into salad and tea a group of about 20 elderly Greek ladies walked by.
+As we tucked into the salad and tea a group of about 20 elderly Greek ladies walked by.

 I’m quite glad that we had joined a party of elderly ladies as the descent into the cave was slow which gave me time to pace myself – and my vertigo.
 The Katafyki Caves are said to be the largest and best caves in Greece.
-The year before I had visited the Caves of Antiparos a second time but couldn’t make it to the bottom because of my condition.
+The year before I had visited the Caves of Antiparos a second time but couldn’t make it to the bottom because of my ‘condition’.
 Katafyki may be big but isn’t as deep as Antiparos – at least I could make it to the bottom!

 Back at Café Dryopsis our tea is still warm and our omelettes were brought to us fresh from the pan.
 Some of the ladies from the group also came to the café to eat.
 They were also drinking ouzo and I didn’t need to understand the language that they were (to use a Norther phrase) ‘a right rum bunch’.

 We had another wander around the village and noticed examples of the villages pottery heritage in the architecture everywhere.